MarionGiusti/P7_GrandPy-Bot/README.md

 #### Built With:
 ##### Languages and tools used:
-	* Python 3.8.2 and its framework Flask
+- Python 3.8.2 and its framework Flask
-	* HTML5, CSS3, JS
+- HTML5, CSS3, JS
-	* Responsiv design with Bootstrap
+- Responsiv design with Bootstrap
-	* Dynamic update of the application view with AJAX function
+- Dynamic update of the application view with AJAX function
-	* Test driven development
+- Test driven development
 ##### API:
-	* GoogleMaps: in order to get an address from the user input and display a map.
+- GoogleMaps: in order to get an address from the user input and display a map.
-	* MediaWiki: in order to have information about the user input so that GrandPy can tell a little story.
+- MediaWiki: in order to have information about the user input so that GrandPy can tell a little story.

 ### Architecture:
+	*
 	.env
 	config.py
 	requirements.txt
 	run.py
-gdpy_app
 	 	grandpy
 			appli.py
 			parsers.py
 		words.py
 		apiclients
 			googlemaps.py